empa-scientific-it/openbis-uploader/README.md

-# openBIS Uploader / Daset ingestion tool
+# OpenBIS Uploader / Dataset ingestion tool

 ## Introduction
 Proof of concept of an openBIS dataset ingestion tool / webapp with self-service functionalities and a better UI